uboslinux/ubos-docs/sphinx/releases/beta13/release-notes/index.rst

 * Important bug fixes:

-  * The app and accessory namespaces for variables are now cleanly separated, which previously they were not.
+  * The app and :term:`Accessory` namespaces for variables are now cleanly separated, which previously they were not.
 This means that accessories, during install, cannot access the variables of their app (they should not have to anyway).